 The little attention the colony received from Spain soon led to a major reason for internal strife.
 This contributed to the weakening of the colony in the last years of Spanish occupation.
 The governors were not getting proper support from home and quarrels with church authorities undermined their control.
 Frequent attacks by pirates also contributed to the colony’s woes.

 On May 10, 1655, Admiral William Penn and General Robert Venables led a successful attack on Jamaica.
 The Spaniards surrendered to the English, freed their slaves and then fled to Cuba.
 It was this set of freed slaves and their descendants who became known as the Maroons.

-The early period of English settlement in Jamaica, drew much attention to the buccaneers based at Port Royal.
+The early period of English settlement in Jamaica drew much attention to the Buccaneers based at Port Royal.
 Buccaneering had begun on the islands of Tortuga and Hispaniola.
 They were a wild, rough and ruthless set of sea rovers.
 They took their loot of gold, silver and jewels to Port Royal.

 Port Royal prior to this time was an insignificant town in Jamaica.
-Under the buccaneers’ leadership the town, within a decade and a half, grew to become known as one of the “wealthiest and wickedest city in the world”.
+Under the Buccaneers’ leadership the town, within a decade and a half, grew to become known as one of the “wealthiest and wickedest city in the world”.

 The greatest buccaneer captain of all was Henry Morgan.
 He started out as a pirate and later became a privateer.
 Morgan mercilessly raided Spanish fleet and colonies.
 He kept the Spaniards busy defending their coasts that they had little time to attack Jamaica.
-Morgan was knighted by king Charles II of England and was appointed Lieutenant governor of Jamaica in 1673.
+Morgan was knighted by King Charles II of England and was appointed the Lieutenant governor of Jamaica in 1673.
 Morgan died in 1688.

 A violent earthquake destroyed Port Royal on June 7, 1692.
 The survivors of the earthquake who re-settled in Kingston abandoned the Port.
 Port Royal became an important naval base in the eighteenth century.